 How to avoid installation of malware?

-We recommend to be careful with files or links that are presented in received emails.
-If an email is irrelevant and it is received from unknown or suspicious address, do not click the link or open the included attachment.
+Be careful with files or links that are presented in received emails.
+If an email is irrelevant or received from an unknown or suspicious address, do not click the link or open the included attachment.
 Additionally, download software from official, trustworthy websites and use direct download links.
-We advise to avoid using various third party downloaders, unofficial pages and any other similar sources for that.
-Do not try to activate software with some 'cracking' tools.
-It is illegal and often leads to installations of malware.
-Keep installed software up do date, however, is is important to do it using tools or implemented functions that are provided by official software developers.
-Make sure that there is a reputable anti-spyware or anti-virus software installed on a computer and do not disable it without a good reason.
-Besides, it is a always a good idea to run a virus scan one in a while.
+Avoid using third party downloaders, unofficial pages, or any other similar sources.
+Do not try to activate software with 'cracking' tools, since this is illegal and often leads to installation of malware.
+Keep installed software up-do-date, however, use tools or implemented functions provided by official software developers.
+Have reputable anti-spyware or anti-virus software installed on the computer and keep it enabled.
+Also run a virus scan regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Website that is used to promote Megumin: